Bitton History, Family Crest & Coats of Arms

 On the infamous side, Matthew Button was executed on the 25th August 1355 for unlawfully taking and killing forty eight head of deer from the forest of Kingswood, the King's private hunting reserve.
 This person not only lived about the time of Robin Hood, he also seemed to indulge in the same kind of activities, except that Kingswood is about sixty miles south west of Sherwood.

-Important Dates for the Bitton family
+Early History of the Bitton family

 This web page shows only a small excerpt of our Bitton research.
 Another 88 words (6 lines of text) covering the years 1713, 1566, 1620, 1584, 1655, 1614, 1629, 1665, 1625, 1648, 1680, 1624, 1679, 1659, 1679, 1620 and 1646 are included under the topic Early Bitton History in all our PDF Extended History products and printed products wherever possible.